openbmc/hiomapd/Documentation/mbox_protocol.md

 * A read window can be a direct window to the flash controller space (ie.
   0x3000\_0000) or it can be a window to a RAM image of a flash.
-It doesn't have to be the full size of the flash per protocol (commands can be use to "slide" it to various parts of the flash) but if its set to map the actual flash controller space at 0x3000\_0000, it's probably simpler to make it the full flash.
+It doesn't have to be the full size of the flash per protocol (commands can be used to "slide" it to various parts of the flash) but if it's set to map the actual flash controller space at 0x3000\_0000, it's probably simpler to make it the full flash.
 The host makes no assumption, it's your choice what to provide.
 The simplest implementation is to just route to the flash read/only.